Lilmac12312/cNoHacks/README.md

 # cNoHacks
-A simple hack detection which alerts, no block.
+A simple hack detection which alerts, not blocks.